telegraphic/ska-sdp-datamodels/docs/src/RASCIL_install.rst

 Installation via docker
 +++++++++++++++++++++++

-If you are familar with docker, an easy approach is to use docker:
+If you are familiar with docker, an easy approach is to use docker:

  .. toctree::
     installation/RASCIL_docker